Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Weapons and Armour

 New Crobuzon is not the most welcoming city in Bas-Lag.
-Any adventurer, dissident, or criminal would do well to arm themselves, and even ordinary citizens may carry a dagger for self-defence.
-Given
+Any adventurer, dissident, or criminal would do well to arm themselves, and even ordinary citizens may carry a knife for self-defence.
+Given this, the militia cannot arrest every pistol-wearer and reevebow-weilding cactacae, though they may well wish to keep tabs on those who appear more heavily armed.
+No doubt a fire-thrower would attract unwanted attention.

-The New Crobuzon setting permits players to buy any **fantasy** weapons or armour listed in the *Genesys Core Rulebook* or indeed any other official supplementary product (these are collected by community member Drainsmith in their excellent *Equipment Encyclopedia*, found [here](https://www.dropbox.com/sh/raqr7usuzwizglm/AACsYe6LVU_-f372tRG6vxtya?dl=0&lst=)).
+The New Crobuzon setting permits players to buy any **fantasy** weapons or armour listed in the *Genesys Core Rulebook*, although all .
+Players are also free to purchase *Brass Knuckles*, listed under the Modern setting.

+As always, make sure your weapons and armour fit the New Crobuzon setting; for example, Magic Plate armour might be thaumaturgic, a small thaumaturge artisan in Sobek Croix providing the armour with improved protective capabilities and lightening its weight.

-Players may also buy the following:
+Players may also buy the following setting-specific weapons:

 ---

 *Fire-Thrower*

-Skill - Ranged
+Skill - Ranged (Riflery)

 Damage - 10